Oregon Medical Education Foundation

 Frequently Asked Questions

-Current funding priorities include programs that have a strong public health education focus and/or reach prospective MD, DO or PA students (especially those from underrepresented in medicine backgrounds, underserved rural or urban populations, undergraduate pre-med/health majors and/or middle- and high-school students) and encourage them to pursue a career in healthcare.
+Current funding priorities include programs that have a strong medical mentorship and/or public health education focus and/or reach prospective DO, MD or PA students (especially those from underrepresented in medicine backgrounds, underserved rural or urban populations, undergraduate pre-med/health majors and/or middle- and high-school students) to encourage them to pursue a career in healthcare.

 A complete application will include: